This article describes how to mount a Datto iSCSI share in Windows.

 Mounting the iSCSI Target in Windows

-2. In the iSCSI Initiator, enter the IP address for the Datto NAS or Siris, or the IP of the offsite server for a cloud target, into the Target field, as shown in Figure 3.
+2. In iSCSI Initiator, enter the IP address of the Datto appliance or offsite server hosting the share into the Target field, as shown in Figure 3.
 Then, click Quick Connect.

-4. In the Quick Connect window, click on the target you want to connect to.
-Then, click Connect
+4. In the Quick Connect window, click the iSCSI target you want to connect to, as shown in Figure 4.
+Then, click Connect.

-Next, format the disk.
-Right click on the Disk volume for the share, and then choose a volume formatting option, as shown in Figure 7.
+2. Right-click the disk volume for the share, and then choose a volume formatting option, as shown in Figure 7.

-You can now access the iSCSI share as a drive in Explorer or This Computer.
+You can now access the iSCSI share as a drive in Windows Explorer.